CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

 CBD Isolate

-How to Use CBD Extracts
+How to Use CBD Concentrates and Extracts

 Vaporisation (Dabbing)

 Vaporisation is the most popular way to consume CBD extracts.
 With a concentrate vaporiser (dab rig or dab pen), the extract is heated to produce a vapour rich in cannabidiol and terpenes.
-Dabbing offers an intense experience — the effects of CBD can be felt in just a few minutes.
+Dabbing offers an intense experience: the effects of CBD can be felt in just a few minutes.

 Adding to CBD Flowers